gregorw/discriminable/README.md

 end
 ```

-Note that when creating new records with e.g. `OptionPropert.create` a _default_ value needs to be set in the database for this discriminable class.
-The Discriminable gem uses the _first_ value in the list as the default value.
+Note that when creating new records with e.g. `OptionProperty.create` a _default_ value needs to be set in the database for this discriminable class.
+The Discriminable gem uses the _first_ value in the list as the default.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gregorw/discriminable.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/gregorw/discriminable/blob/main/CODE_OF_CONDUCT.md).